Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 ### Acknowledgements

-- Huge thanks to Igor in Tutor Support for helping me spot an error in my code that wouldn't let me render the edit_word functionality...it's always the silly things that catch me out!
+- A huge thanks to Igor in Tutor Support for helping me spot an error in my code that wouldn't let me render the edit_word functionality.
+(It's always the silly things that catch me out!)
+- Thanks to the Code Institute Slack community for being an incredible bunch of people!
+Especially Ed B who helped someone in a thread in #data-centric-dev that was having similar issues with a delete confirmation modal deleting the first word in the collection rather than the targeted word.

 [Contents](#contents)